volodymyrhudyma/blog/content/blog/2020-06-11-add-redux-with-typescript-to-your-react-applicaton-june-2020.md

 title: Add Redux with Typescript to your React applicaton (June 2020)
 tag:
   - React
+metaDescription: Configuring React application to use Redux can be confusing, especially at the beginning, so here's a practical step-by-step guide how to do it.
 teaser: Redux is a library that allows us to manage an application's state easily and predictably.
 Configuring React application to use Redux can be confusing, especially at the beginning, so here's a practical step-by-step